 \section{Legal Implications}

+This section is philosophical with several open questions for legal scholars.
 Section 103 of the US Patent Law defines ``A patent for a claimed invention may not be obtained, ..., if the \emph{differences} between the claimed invention and the \emph{prior art} are such that the claimed invention as a whole would have been \emph{obvious} before the effective filing date of the claimed invention to \emph{a person having ordinary skill in the art} to which the claimed invention pertains.
 Patentability shall not be negated by \emph{the manner in which the invention was made} (emphasis added).''
 PatentGPT-J models may trigger several legal questions from the perspective of Section 103.
-First, can a PatentGPT-J model be deemed as or approximate the person having ordinary skill in the art (PHOSITA)?
+First, can a PatentGPT-J model be considered as or approximate the person having ordinary skill in the art (PHOSITA)?
 A PHOSITA is a hypothetical person in patent law.
 The reason why a neural model may serve the role of PHOSITA is that: The training of a neural model is about generalizing among training data.
 If the training data are past patents (prior arts), the model is a generalized model based on prior arts.
 If such a generalized model approximates the ordinary skill in the prior arts, the model may be deemed as the PHOSITA.